- Oops!Something went wrong.Please try again later.

 When Is Debt A Problem?

-Zooming in on the latest balance sheet data, we can see that ITT had liabilities of US$866.0m due within 12 months and liabilities of US$1.29b due beyond that.
-On the other hand, it had cash of US$782.3m and US$507.6m worth of receivables due within a year.
-So its liabilities outweigh the sum of its cash and (near-term) receivables by US$862.0m.
+According to the last reported balance sheet, ITT had liabilities of US$1.24b due within 12 months, and liabilities of US$393.1m due beyond 12 months.
+On the other hand, it had cash of US$710.4m and US$637.8m worth of receivables due within a year.
+So it has liabilities totalling US$287.2m more than its cash and near-term receivables, combined.

-Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
+Finally, a business needs free cash flow to pay off debt; accounting profits just don't cut it.
 ITT may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-Over the most recent three years, ITT recorded free cash flow worth 79% of its EBIT, which is around normal, given free cash flow excludes interest and tax.
-This cold hard cash means it can reduce its debt when it wants to.
+In the last three years, ITT's free cash flow amounted to 43% of its EBIT, less than we'd expect.
+That's not great, when it comes to paying down debt.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.